Why Storing Passwords in Excel or Sticky Notes is a Bad Idea.

 Keeper is a Zero-Knowledge Password Management solution.
 This means all information that is stored in Keeper is only accessible by the end-user.
 All encryption and decryption is done on-the-fly in the client’s device, and the data is encrypted both in-transit (TLS) and at rest on Keeper’s Infrastructure (AES-256).
 The plaintext version of the data is never available to Keeper Security employees nor any outside party.
 Keeper is fanatical about protecting customer data, but in the unlikely event Keeper was hacked, the attackers could only possibly access the worthless ciphertext.

 Securely Share your Passwords

-Each user has a 2048-bit RSA key pair that is used for sharing password records and messages between users.
+Each user has public and private encryption keys used for encrypting the vault, sharing password records and messages between users.
 Shared information is encrypted with the recipient's public key.
 Keeper’s record sharing methodology is easy to use, secure and intuitive.

 Keeper or SSO or Both?

 SSO requires that every application support SAML protocols and requires integration into your IdP.
 Keeper works with any application or use case that uses a password.
 Already deployed SSO?
 Keeper is a perfect complement for the legacy applications and even newer ones that don’t support SAML.
 Keeper SSO Connect works with popular SSO IdP platforms such as Okta, AWS, OneLogin, Ping Identity, F5 BIG-IP APM, Google Workspace, JumpCloud and Microsoft ADFS / Azure AD to provide businesses the utmost in authentication flexibility.